The Three Riddles

 As he approached the castle gates, a procession approached from the distance.
 Leading the procession was a man whose hands were bound in chains behind him, and whose head was bowed low.

-"What do you mean?" said Calaf, as the procession passed.
+"What is happening again?" said Calaf, as the procession passed.

 "I must answer the riddles - I must!"